WorksOnArm/equinix-metal-arm64-cluster/.github/ISSUE_TEMPLATE/works-on-arm-general-proposal.md

 name: Works on Arm general proposal
 about: Propose a project for Works on Arm
 title: 'Proposal: [Your project name here]'
-labels: 'proposal', '2019-2020'
+labels: 'proposal', '2020-2021'
-assignees: vielmetti
+assignees: vielmetti, kushalkoolwal

 ---

-If you are interested in filing a request for access to the Works on Arm test and CI infrastructure, please fill out the details below, or contact Ed Vielmetti at ed@packet.com with questions.
+If you are interested in filing a request for access to the Works on Arm test and CI infrastructure, please fill out the details below, or contact info@worksonarm.com for questions.

 If you are just making a comment, ignore/delete those fields and file your issue.

-Please note the following:

-- [ ] Works on Arm sponsorship to be approved by Arm representative
-- [ ] Works on Arm sponsorship to be approved by Packet representative

-Proposals will be evaluated on a twice monthly cycle by Arm and Packet.
+Proposals will be evaluated on a biweekly cycle by Arm and Packet.

-Approved projects will be expected to provide credit back to the project in the form of a logo display, blog post, Twitter post, news release, or some other suitable acknowledgement.

-Approved projects are subject to a 60 day review process for termination.

 ### Name, email, company, job title